Zoe Miller (gymnast)

-Zoe Eliana Miller (born November 11, 2005) is an American artistic gymnast and a member of the United States women's national gymnastics team.
-At the 2023 Pan American Games, she won gold medals on the uneven bars and in the team event with the United States women's gymnastics team.
-She was a member of the team who won silver at the 2022 Pan American Gymnastics Championships.
+Zoe Eliana Miller (born November 11, 2005) is an American artistic gymnast and a former member of the United States women's national gymnastics team.
+At the 2023 Pan American Games, she won gold medals on the uneven bars and in the team event.
+She was a member of the team who won gold at the 2023 Pan American Championships and silver at the 2022 Pan American Championships.

 Early life

 Miller was born in Hartford, Connecticut, to Clara and Moulton Miller and has 2 brothers and 3 sisters.

 Gymnastics career

 2019

 In June, Miller competed at the American Classic in the junior division, where she placed fifth in the all-around and on balance beam and placed sixth on the uneven bars.
 She next competed in the 2019 U.S. Classic, placing sixth on the uneven bars and twelfth in the all-around.
 Miller qualified for the 2019 National Championships, where she placed fourteenth in the all-around and was not named to the national team.